file powder substitute

 Conclusion

-Filé powder forms a significant part of Cajun dishes such as gumbo, stews, and soups.
+Filé powder forms a significant part of Cajun dishes and Louisiana cuisine such as gumbo, stews, and soups.
 Although no single substitute will provide you with all the qualities of file powder, you can combine different ingredients to match the taste and texture it brings.

-The most convincing filé powder substitute for flavor is root beer, which contains the same sassafras flavor.
+The best substitute with a similar taste is root beer, which contains the same sassafras flavor.
 Combine the addition of root beer with either arrowroot, corn starch, or okra to provide the necessary thickening to complete a delicious gumbo.

 *Photo: ezumeimages/depositphotos